Frequently Asked Questions

 What do I need to do before the evaluation day?

 Before your child’s appointment, you will be asked to complete a Child History Form and have your child’s teacher(s) complete a Teacher Questionnaire to gather information about your child in the school setting.
 Approximately a week prior to your child's testing day, we will have a Telehealth meeting (phone or Zoom) to discuss the questions you hope testing will answer.

 What should I tell my child about his or her evaluation before we come in?

-Because everything I do is meant for children of all ages, from preschool through college, some things your child will do will seem very easy and some things will seem hard.
+Because everything I do is meant for individuals of all ages, from preschool through college, some things your child will do will seem very easy and some things will seem hard.
 Ask your child to try to do his/her best during the evaluation but explain that no one expects him/her to know all the answers.
-You may find it helpful to tell your child that a lot of the evaluation will be fun, and that an important part of my job is to help children feel comfortable and at ease during our time together.
-Most children are understandably a little nervous when they come in, but many feel relaxed and interested in what we are doing soon after we begin.

 Should my child take his or her medication on the day of the evaluation?

 Yes.
 If your child takes any prescribed medication, please have them take their medication as they would on a school day.